 The Silver Comet

-PATH established a steering committee for this trail that introduced the name “Silver Comet Trail” and established the logo.
-Again in 1998 under the leadership of Mr. Kennedy and the Board, PATH raised $3.65 million to match over $5 million from public sources.
+PATH established a steering committee for this trail that introduced the name “Silver Comet Trail” and chose the logo.
+Again under the leadership of Mr. Kennedy and the Board, PATH raised $3.65 million to match over $5 million from public sources.
 The Silver Comet Trail was the centerpiece of this campaign.
 By the end of this campaign, 35 miles of the Comet were built and open to the public.

 The 21st Century